mozilla/ecosystem-platform/docs/reference/team-processes/pull-request-review-guidelines.md

 ### Pull Request - Reviewer

 - Start the review within 8 hours of request
+  - If you can't start the review within 8 hours, let the assignee know, and if needed help find another reviewer
 - Consider code complexity
   - Consider the following questions during review.
 Is the code overly complex?
 Can it be broken up into smaller, more reusable modules?